-In the motion in this case, the UST alleges one specific area of sanctionable conduct in this case: that Youngblood violated the Code and Court's "wet ink" signature requirements.
+In the motion in this case, the UST alleges one specific area of sanctionable conduct, involving the "wet ink" signatures required in bankruptcy cases.
 Additionally, with regard to the sanctions motions filed in each of the separate cases, when considered as a whole, the UST alleges a pattern and practice of violations under § 526.
-As a result, the UST seeks the following monetary and nonmonetary remedies:
+As a result, the UST seeks the following monetary and non-monetary remedies:

-- 1. Cancelling or voiding any contract or agreement between the Debtors and Youngblood under § 329; - 2.
-Disgorging the fees Debtors paid to Youngblood under § 329; - 3.
-Injunctive relief under $\S 526(c)(5)$ and the Court's inherent powers, specifically: - a.
-Suspending Youngblood's practice in front of the Court until the Court is satisfied the concerns identified have been corrected: - b.
-If Youngblood is allowed to practice in front of the Court again, requiring him to file a "status report" signed by the client and Youngblood in each case where he appears as counsel, attesting that:
+- 1. Cancelling or voiding any contract or agreement between the Debtor and Youngblood under § 329; - 2.
+Disgorging the fees Debtor paid to Youngblood under § 329; - 3.
+Injunctive relief under § 526(c)(5) and the Court's inherent powers, specifically: - a.
+Suspending Youngblood's practice in front of the Court until the Court is satisfied the concerns identified have been corrected; - b.
+If Youngblood is allowed to practice in front of the Court again, requiring him to file a "status report" signed by the client and Youngblood in each case where he appears as counsel, attesting that: - i.
+Youngblood personally met and reviewed the Petition, Schedules, Statement of Financial Affairs, and other documents with the client prior to filing; - ii.
+The client's questions have been answered regarding the Petition,